Intent, Implementation and Impact

 We use a range of strategies to assess what skills and knowledge the children have attained each term including the following:

-- End of unit assessments in Key Stage 2
+- Language Angels end of unit assessments in Key Stage 2

 - Book looks

 - Use of Súper seis (revision of core questions at the end of the lesson)